nielsborie/machine-learning-environments/README.md

 # ml-docker
 An all-in-one Docker image for machine learning.
-Contains all the popular python machine learning librairies (scikit-learn, xgboost, LightGBM, gensim,Keras, etc...).
 ---

 ## Specs